 Accommodations and services are considered to be classroom supplements.
 They are not intended to replace regular classroom participation or attendance.
 Additionally, accommodations are not a guarantee of a specific grade or success in a particular class; rather, they are for the purpose of providing equal access to education for students with disabilities.
 Students with disabilities are expected to fulfill all academic and course requirements and evaluation standards, as expected of all students.

 Semester Accommodations Request Form

-In order to use your approved accommodations, you must submit a Semester Accommodations Request Form each semester to the Office of Student Services.
-To ensure that you receive your accommodation letter at the start of the semester, be sure to complete the Semester Accommodations Request Form at least two weeks prior to the start of the semester.
+To use your approved accommodations, you must submit a Semester Accommodations Request Form each semester to the Office of Student Services.
+To ensure that you receive your accommodation letter at the start of the semester, be sure to complete the Semester Accommodations Request Form at least two weeks before the start of the semester.

 How to Deliver Your Accommodation Letters

 - During the first several days of the semester, introduce yourself to your instructors and schedule appointments with them during their office hours or at a mutually convenient time.
 By scheduling a meeting time, you will be able to discuss your accommodations in private.

 - Be on time for your meeting.